 – 550,000+ new complaints per year (5 year average)

-Not all of the above were involving crypto, but these were all cyber crimes.
+These were all cyber crimes, but not necessarily involving crypto.
 Let’s do some simple math to see what these statistics mean:

 With those sort of figures, is it any wonder that there is stiff competition to get your particular case investigated?